Tips for hosting a successful fundraiser on Facebook

-We suggest you run it for a month which will ensure you have enough lead up time coming up to your birthday and afterwards.
+Facebook will default to just one week, so we suggest you run it for between two weeks to a month which will ensure you have enough lead up time coming up to your birthday / event and afterwards.
 You need to give people enough time to see it and allow them to donate.

 It is important to set a realistic and achievable goal for your fundraiser.
 People who know you that donate will feel their donation is making a greater impact.
 You can always continue to increase your goal and if you’re lucky it may go over your initial target.
 For example, donating €20 to a fundraiser with a goal of €600 that simply raises €150 is not as encouraging as donating €20 to a fundraiser that raises €100.